 Birth control pills: OK to take indefinitely?

-You can take birth control pills as long as you need birth control or until you reach menopause, as long as you're generally healthy.
-This applies to combination and progestin-only birth control pills for women who are nonsmokers and progestin-only birth control pills for younger women who are smokers.
+As long as you are generally healthy, you can safely take birth control pills for however long you need birth control or until you reach menopause.
+This applies to both combination estrogen-progestin and progestin-only birth control pills.

-The effect of birth control pills on breast cancer risk isn't clear.
-Some research indicates that birth control pills slightly increase the risk of breast cancer — but that 10 or more years after stopping the pill, a woman's breast cancer risk returns to the same level as if she had never taken birth control pills.
-(2, p2) Other studies don't support a link between birth control pills and breast cancer.
+The effect of estrogen-containing birth control pills on breast cancer risk isn't clear.
+Some research indicates that taking estrogen-containing birth control pills slightly increases the risk of breast cancer — but that 10 or more years after stopping the pills, breast cancer risk returns to the same level as for women who have never taken birth control pills.
+Other studies don't support a link between estrogen-containing birth control pills and breast cancer.

-Taking an occasional break from birth control pills offers no benefits and may increase the risk of an unwanted pregnancy.
+Taking an occasional break from birth control pills offers no benefits and may increase the risk of blood clots or unintended pregnancy.
 If you're concerned about long-term use of birth control pills, discuss the risks and benefits with your health care provider.
 He or she can help you weigh the pros and cons of other types of contraception as well.